9 ¿Cuál es tu trabajo ideal?

 ¡Correcto! 🙂 ¿A qué te dedicas? is the most common way of asking someone about their profession.

-Press the audio to hear how the questions about professions are pronounced.
+Play the audio to hear how these questions are pronounced.

 Actividad A